sinedied/pi-midi-host/README.md

 ## Credits

-Most of this work is based on instructions from [this post](https://neuma.studio/rpi-midi-complete.html).
+Most of this work was based on instructions from [this post](https://neuma.studio/rpi-midi-complete.html).